nrwl/nx/docs/react/api-nest/generators/convert-tslint-to-eslint.md

 Type: `boolean`

-If this conversion leaves no more TSLint usage in the workspace, it will remove TSLint and related dependencies and configuration
+If this conversion leaves no more TSLint usage in the workspace, it will remove TSLint and related dependencies and configuration.